 Australian and New Zealand Airlines

-It is unfortunate that ebike owners are at distinct disadvantage when it comes to taking their ebike on a plane.
+It is unfortunate that e-bike owners are at a distinct disadvantage when it comes to taking their e-bike on a plane.
 We have put together some alternatives that you may want to consider so you still get to enjoy plenty of bike riding at your holiday destination.
 We have included some pros and cons of each option for you to consider also.

 The first option is to leave your own bike at home and hire a bike at your destination.
-We think this option is the easiest and most feasible as an alternative to taking your own ebike.
-The hire of ebikes is becoming more and more popular as is the range of bikes for hire.
+We think this option is the easiest and most feasible alternative to taking your own e-bike.
+The hire of e-bikes is becoming more and more popular as is the range of bikes for hire.
 It will not suit everyone and can become expensive if you are planning to spend some time away.

-Pros – availability of ebike hire, easy to organise, can be organised before you go
+Pros – availability of e-bike hire, easy to organize, can be organized before you go

 Cons – will be expensive over a longer period, may be hard to get in popular holiday spots, may not be able to get the exact type of bike you are looking for

 The second option is to consider driving or taking a train instead of flying if this is possible.
-Obviously if you are travelling from the USA to Europe or from Australia to the USA or Europe this is not possible.
+Obviously, if you are traveling from the USA to Europe or from Australia to the USA or Europe this is not possible.
 For those who live in the USA and plan a bike trip within the USA or Canada then driving or a train could be an option.
-Likewise those living in Europe and planning a holiday within Europe have plenty of land based options.
+Likewise, those living in Europe and planning a holiday within Europe have plenty of land-based options.

 Cons – not possible for everyone, extra time needed for travel,

 The third option is to ship the battery separately using a freight company.
-While a larger lithium ion battery cannot be transported on a passenger aircraft, they can be transported on specialist cargo aircraft.
+While a larger lithium-ion battery cannot be transported on a passenger aircraft, it can be transported on specialist cargo aircraft.
 However, it is not as easy as arranging the pick-up of your battery as you would for any other item.
 As stated above, lithium batteries of this size are inherently dangerous and courier companies are cautious about carrying them.
-This is especially the case if the battery is being transported on its own, ie not installed in the item it was intended.
+This is especially the case if the battery is being transported on its own, ie not installed in the item it was intended for.
 Lithium batteries are classified as dangerous goods and there are various rules that need to be followed.

 Pros – you can still ride your own bike